gisellosorio/star_wars_terminal/README.md

   -Verify that you can now Telnet the port
   Reference: https://support.na.sage.com/selfservice/viewContent.do?externalId=11120&sliceId=1

- 2) Once Telnet is enabled, open the terminal (Windows key + R, then type cmd).
+ 2) Once Telnet is enabled, open the terminal (Windows key + R, then type cmd and select OK).
  3) Type on the terminal:  telnet towel.blinkenlights.nl